1oogabooga1/job4j_todo/README.md

   - Delete tasks.

 - Task Status:
-  - Display task status as "Completed" or "Not Completed".
+  - Display task status as "Completed" or "In process".

 - Task Listing:
   - View all tasks or filter by completed / new tasks.